-The Association's bylaws generally permit stock and participation certificates to be retired at the discretion of the board of directors and in accordance with the capitalization plans, provided prescribed capital standards have been met.
-At December 31, 2021, the Association exceeded the prescribed standards.
-The Association does not anticipate any significant changes in capital that would affect the normal retirement of stock.
+Our bylaws generally permit stock and participation certificates to be retired at the discretion of our board of directors and in accordance with our capitalization plans, provided prescribed capital standards have been met.
+At December 31, 2022, we exceeded the prescribed standards.
+We do not anticipate any significant changes in capital that would affect the normal retirement of stock.

 Within two years of repayment of a loan, the Association capital bylaws require the conversion of any borrower's outstanding Class A to Class C stock.
 Class C stock has no voting rights except in a case where a new issuance of preferred stock has been submitted to stockholders affected by the preference.
 Redemption of Class C shares is made solely at the discretion of the Association's board of directors.
-At December 31, 2021, 2020 and 2019, the Association had no Class C stock.
+At December 31, 2022, 2021 and 2020, the Association had no Class C stock.